axelcortez2001/BridgeAsset/Document/documentation.md

     - Created DateChartGateway
         - added categorizeDate function and logic
     - Implemented the reusable date chart to component (All, Laptop, Monitor and Peripheral)

+### September 04, 2024
+`Updates and actions for this date`

+    - Set bar charts legend to top position
+    - set pie and doughnut legend to bottom position

+## Creating LifeSpan Chart

+    - Created `LifeSpanGateWay`
+    - Created generateWarrantyStatus function
+    - integrated gateway to all the components and now its working
+    - push changes to GH